by Meghan Fitzgerald

 What led to the creation of Nature Explore?

-It began years ago while doing research with the Dimensions Educational Research Foundation.
-We were working with a university to see what was going on with children in regards to the rise of behavioral disorders, like ADHD, aspergers, and autism.
-We realized that it kept pointing back to kids being indoors more and having lots of screen time, which meant less time outdoors and fewer opportunities to do visual spatial work.
+It began years ago while doing research with a university to see what was going on with children in regards to the rise of behavioral and learning challenges.
+We realized that many signs kept pointing back to kids being indoors more and having lots of screen time, which meant less time outdoors and fewer opportunities to do visual spatial work.